-1 Module name 42902 Phosphors for light conversion in photovoltaic devices and LEDs with laboratory course 7,5 ECTS Courses / lectures Vorlesung: Phosphors for Light Conversion in Photovoltaic Devices and LEDs (2 SWS, WiSe 2023) 3 ECTS 2 Praktikum: Lab Work Manufacturing and Characterization of Phosphors and Storage Phosphors (3 SWS) 2,5 ECTS Übung: Exercices Phosphors for Light Conversion in Photovoltaic Devices and LEDs (CEP) (Ex-PVS-LC) (3 SWS, WiSe 2023) 2 ECTS 3 Lecturers PD Dr.Ing.
-Miroslaw Batentschuk Dr. Andres Osvet
+1 Module name 42902 Phosphors for light conversion in photovoltaic devices and LEDs with laboratory course 7,5 ECTS Vorlesung: Phosphors for Light Conversion in Photovoltaic Devices and LEDs (2.0 SWS, WiSe 2024) 3 ECTS 2 Courses / lectures Übung: Exercices Phosphors for Light Conversion in Photovoltaic Devices and LEDs (CEP) (Ex-PVS-LC) (3.0 SWS, WiSe 2024) 2 ECTS 3 Lecturers Miroslaw Batentschuk

-4 Module coordinator PD Dr.Ing.
-Miroslaw Batentschuk 5 Contents Content: Lecture Classification of phosphors according to their principle of operation and by field of application.
+4 Module coordinator Miroslaw Batentschuk 5 Contents Content: Lecture Classification of phosphors according to their principle of operation and by field of application.
 Establishing the relationships between crystal structure of phosphors as well as their composition and the desirable absorption and emission properties.
 Energy transfer between the crystal lattice and active ions as well as between these ions Consideration of several examples Theoretical analysis of phosphor engineering with the purpose to reach maximal energy efficiency during transformation of the ionizing radiation Basics and to methods of storage phosphor manufacturing Analysis of requirements to the properties and new trends in development of phosphors for white light emitting diodes and for adaptation of the sun light spectrum to the sensitivity of solar cells and plants Lab Work Phosphor Manufacturing by Solid State Reaction and by Nano-Co-Precipitation Technique Dielectric Mirror Manufacturing for Light Management in Solar Cells 6 Learning objectives and skills The students will get the theoretical background and the ability to determine the required parameters for engineering new phosphors as a part of photovoltaic modules and devices for modern lighting.
 The students will be trained in processing of phosphors and dielectric layers.
 The students will gain knowledge in characterization of phosphors and improved solar cells.
-7 Prerequisites None 8 Integration in curriculum semester: 1;2;3;4

-9 Module compatibility Specialisation modules with laboratory course 1-2 Master of Science Clean Energy Processes 20212

-10 Method of examination Variable Variable
+7 Prerequisites None 8 Integration in curriculum semester: 1;2;3;4 9 Module compatibility Specialisation modules with laboratory course 1-2 Master of Science Clean Energy Processes 20212 10 Method of examination Variable Variable

 11 Grading procedure Variable (100%) Variable (0%)

-12 Module frequency only in winter semester
+12 Module frequency Only in winter semester

 13 Workload in clock hours Contact hours: 90 h Independent study: 135 h

 14 Module duration 2 semester

 15 Teaching and examination language english

 16 Bibliography Will be provided via StudOn